Materials and care

 What are the properties of individual materials and plating?

 • Bronze - Bronze is a very durable and hard metal.
-Our jewelry is made of raw golden bronze, which is very similar in color to 14k gold with a subtle rose gold touch.
-Since it is the primary color of the metal, you don't have to worry about it "peeling off" over time, as is the case with gold-plated jewelry.
-A natural property of bronze is oxidation, similar to sterling silver.
+Our jewelry is made of raw golden bronze, which has a delicate rose gold color.
+Since this is the primary color of the metal, you don't have to worry about it "peeling off" over time, as is the case with gold-plated jewelry A natural property of bronze is oxidation, similar to sterling silver.
 Due to the large proportion of copper, bronze oxidizes in the form of a dark golden patina, which gives the jewelry a unique vintage look.
 This phenomenon is a completely natural and specific reaction of the metal.
-If you want to preserve the jewelry in its original color and shine, just polish it with a cotton cloth, which you will receive for free with every order.
-You can soak the jewelry in soapy water and then polish it with a cloth and the bronze will have its original color and shine back.
-For some skin types, bronze can oxidize in the form of fine greenish spots on the skin.
-This can happen with rings, but is unlikely with pendants.
-This is a natural reaction of copper to the pH of the skin and sweat and is not harmful to health.
-You can prevent this by applying Jewelry Shield lacquer, which is designed for copper, brass, and bronze jewelry, to the areas that come into contact with the skin.
-This protective layer lasts for approximately three months.
-You can also use clear nail polish, which works on the same principle.
-We treat bronze jewelry with a transparent surface layer of Wax polish, which was developed by scientists at the British Museum.
-This way, oxidation occurs more slowly and you do not have to take care of the jewelry as often.
+If you want to preserve the jewelry in its original color and shine, just polish it with a cotton cloth, which you receive for free with every order.
+You can soak the jewelry in spring water and then polish it with a cloth and the bronze will have its original color again.

 • PVD Gold Plating (Physical Vapour Deposition) is a modern surface treatment technology in which a gold layer is applied to metal through vacuum evaporation.
 Unlike traditional electroplating, this process does not create a thin coating but rather a highly durable layer that is more resistant to scratching, wear, and color fading.
 Thanks to this method, the jewelry retains its shine and color for much longer and is also more environmentally friendly, as no chemical waste is produced during manufacturing.